Meteorology: Aviation meteorology

-Aviation meteorology deals with the impact of weather on air traffic management.
-It is important for air crews to understand the implications of weather on their flight plan as well as their aircraft, as noted by the Aeronautical Information Manual:
+Aviation meteorology deals with the impact of weather on air traffic management and flight operations.
+It is important for aircrews to understand meteorological conditions affecting flight planning and in-flight safety.
+Weather phenomena such as turbulence, icing, thunderstorms, and reduced visibility are major hazards to aviation and are included in standardized pilot training syllabi worldwide.
+In India, the Directorate General of Civil Aviation (DGCA) includes meteorology as a compulsory subject in pilot licensing examinations.

-The effects of ice on aircraft are cumulative—thrust is reduced, drag increases, lift lessens, and weight increases.
-The results are an increase in stall speed and a deterioration of aircraft performance.
-In extreme cases, 2 to 3 inches of ice can form on the leading edge of the airfoil in less than 5 minutes.
-It takes but 1/2 inch of ice to reduce the lifting power of some aircraft by 50 percent and increases the frictional drag by an equal percentage.

 Agricultural meteorology

 Meteorologists, soil scientists, agricultural hydrologists, and agronomists are people concerned with studying the effects of weather and climate on plant distribution, crop yield, water-use efficiency, phenology of plant and animal development, and the energy balance of managed and natural ecosystems.
 Conversely, they are interested in the role of vegetation on climate and weather.

 Hydrometeorology

 Hydrometeorology is the branch of meteorology that deals with the hydrologic cycle, the water budget, and the rainfall statistics of storms.
 A hydrometeorologist prepares and issues forecasts of accumulating (quantitative) precipitation, heavy rain, heavy snow, and highlights areas with the potential for flash flooding.
 Typically the range of knowledge that is required overlaps with climatology, mesoscale and synoptic meteorology, and other geosciences.

-The multidisciplinary nature of the branch can result in technical challenges, since tools and solutions from each of the individual disciplines involved may behave slightly differently, be optimized for different hard- and software platforms and use different data formats.
-There are some initiatives – such as the DRIHM project – that are trying to address this issue.